jamt9000/DVE/misc/README-template.md

 **AFLW landmark regression**

 Next we evaluate the embeddings for the task of learning to regress landmarks on AFLW.
 There are two slightly different partitions of AFLW that have been used in prior work (we report numbers on both to allow for comparison).
 One is a set of recropped faces released by [7] (here we simply call this AFLW).
-The second is the MTFL split of AFLW used in the works of [2], [3] (we call this split AFLW-MTFL).
+The second is the MTFL train/test partition of AFLW used in the works of [2], [3] (we call this dataset split AFLW-MTFL).

 Additionally, in the tables immediately below, each embedding is further fine-tuned on the AFLW/AFLW-MTFL training sets (without annotations), as was done in [2], [3], [7], [8].
-The rationale for this is that it allows the model to adjust for the differences in the face crops provided by the detector.
+The rationale for this is that (i) it does not require any additional superviserion; (ii) it allows the model to adjust for the differences in the face crops provided by the detector.
 To give an idea of how sensitive the method is to this step, we also report performance without finetuning in the ablation studies below.

 | Embed.
 Dim | Model | Error (%IOD) | Links |